WikipediaLibrary/TWLight/docs/developer.md

 A suite of shell scripts for performing various functions can be found in the /bin folder.

-These scripts can be run with, for example `docker exec twlight virtualenv_migrate.sh`.
+These scripts can be run with, for example `docker-compose exec twlight /app/bin/virtualenv_migrate.sh`.

 ### Migrating